-- 1) Son, daughter, or adopted child (or a descendant of your son, daughter, or adopted child - for example, your grandchild), - 2) Stepson or stepdaughter, or - 3) Eligible foster child (this could include a niece, nephew, brother, sister, cousin, etc.).
+- 1) Son, daughter, or adopted child (or a descendant of your son, daughter, or adopted child - for example, your grandchild), - 2) Stepson or stepdaughter, or - 3) Eligible foster child (including a niece, nephew, brother, sister, cousin).
+See Publication 596 for an explanation of an eligible foster child.